Joyce in Dublin

 Group photo of University College Dublin students.
 George Clancy, the student wearing the cap in the photograph, will feature as Michael Davin in A Portrait of the Artist as a Young Man.
 Joyce’s closest friend in UCD was John Francis Byrne, who will be the ‘Cranly’ of his novel (he does not appear in this picture) > courtesy University College Dublin - Curran Collection

-Below: The Martello Tower of Sandymount in an early 20th century photo.
+Below: The Martello Tower of Sandycove in an early 20th century photo.
 In this building, in which the opening chapter of Ulysses takes place, Joyce lived for a very short period with Oliver St John Gogarty, the inspiration for Buck Mulligan, “stately and plump”, in the incipit of the text > coll.
 National Library of Ireland, Dublin.

-The Martello Tower of Sandymount in an early 20th century photo.
+The Martello Tower of Sandycove in an early 20th century photo.
 In this building, in which the opening chapter of Ulysses takes place, Joyce lived for a very short period with Oliver St John Gogarty, the inspiration for Buck Mulligan, “stately and plump”, in the incipit of the text > coll.
 National Library of Ireland, Dublin

 1893